terraform-ibm-modules/terraform-ibm-base-ocp-vpc/examples/basic/README.md

 - A new resource group, if an existing one is not passed in.
 - A basic VPC and subnet with public gateway enabled.
-- A single zone OCP VPC cluster where OCP Console is disabled.
+- A single zone OCP VPC cluster.